Why Cow in India are Considered Holy Animal?

 In comparison, Buffalo has domesticated in India only about 5,000 years ago.
 Thus while the cow was a docile and motherly domestic animal, buffalo was yet to become widespread.
 It was a troublesome animal and associated with death since wild buffaloes did more harm than good.

-They spoiled cropped land, overgrazed the pastures, killed the people who tried to tame, and wreaked total havoc.
-But those which were domesticated did do good, so Buffalo was sacred yet ghastly.
+They spoiled cropped land, overgrazed the pastures, killed the people who tried to tame and wreaked total havoc.
+But those who were domesticated did do good, so Buffalo was sacred yet ghastly.

 While Vedic kings restrained themselves from killing their domestic animals and pets, they were honor-bound to eat the game they hunt.
 Hence, a cow a domestic animal was not eaten while buffalo a wild forest animal was a hunt and thus at times eaten.